 Hello.
 I am glad you are here.
-I am Rachael Koeson, a Certified Hakomi Practitioner who is committed to healing and integration of our whole selves and actively seeking collective liberation.
+I am Rachael Koeson, a Certified Hakomi Practitioner who is committed to healing and integration of our whole selves.
+I understand myself to be one (of many) midwives for collective liberation.
+Collective liberation to me means that we are all supported to be free and in right relationships with our whole selves, all other beings and the earth that sustains all life.

 I have two strong passions- healing and justice.
 For many years I have lived on either one side OR the other of that coin without seeing that they are not two sides of a coin at all but part of an integrated whole.
 In college I was an active participant in anti-racism and social justice work; regularly calling out oppression and racism.
 I was also unable to resource myself as I did that work.
 I burned out- I couldn’t handle the intense truths of how much damage systems of oppression do to human bodies and minds.
 In my years after college I spent time in various aspects of justice work that were less overwhelming to me- justice-oriented art with children in New York City; working at a Democratic Free School and a college for Midwives in Portland, Oregon; and starting an organic farm with my partner in Michigan.